 Remember to ventilate well.
-Allow the stove to cure before burning for long periods of time at high temperatures.
+The stove paint will "cure" as you burn and smell some.
 Flat spots on the painted surface are normal.
 Shiny spots on the painted surface (before burning) are normal.
 1.Do not use a grate or elevate the fire inside the firebox.

 Use only Natural pellets, preferrable soft wood blends with low ash content marked on the bag.
 You will find a brand you like the best.
-(Hardwood pellets burn cooler) When the stove is used for the first time, solvents in the paint will smoke off as the stove "cures."
+(Hardwood pellets burn cooler and are not recommended)

+3. When the stove is used for the first time, solvents in the paint will smoke off as the stove "cures."
+As well as smoke coming off the stove pipe.

 NEVER USE PELLETS THAT HAVE ADDITIVES IN THEM LIKE WAX, OILS, OR OTHER BINDING AGENTS.
 PURE SAWDUST PELLETS ONLY.
-USE OF THESE OTHER TYPES OF PELLETS CAN CAUSE A FIRE THAT IS OUT OF CONTROL VERY QUICKLY DUE TO THE ADDITIVES.
+THE USE OF THESE OTHER TYPES OF PELLETS CAN CAUSE A FIRE THAT IS OUT OF CONTROL VERY QUICKLY DUE TO THE ADDITIVES.

 CLEAN AND INSPECT YOUR CHIMNEY REGULARILY AND WATCH OUTSIDE FREQUENTLY TO LOOK FOR SMOKE TO INSURE CORRECT DRAFT PLACEMENT FOR EFFECTIVE CLEAN EFFICIENT BURNING.
 ALWAYS STORE YOUR PELLETS IN A WELL-VENTILATED AREA AWAY FROM DIRECT MOISTURE.

-DO NOT BURN: Logs or pellets with Additives, Treated Wood, Regular Wood, Garbage, Solvents, Trash, Cardboard, Colored Paper or Coal.
+DO NOT BURN: Pellets with Additives, Treated Wood, Regular Wood, Garbage, Solvents, Trash, Cardboard, Colored Paper, or Coal.
 Just Pellets. (spiders are ok)